How our scholarship applicants shape our community

 It Matters

-As we continue to support women through education, their acts of service remind us that a scholarship is a seed of hope—and that even a small contribution can create a lasting impact.
+As we continue to support women in Clark County and surrounding communities through education, their acts of service remind us that a scholarship is a seed of hope—and that even a small contribution can create a lasting impact.

 Thank you for considering a donation to make a lasting impact.